 - The job does not need to involve paid work (it can be an unpaid internship or volunteer work).

 - Full-time work means at least 20 hours per week or more.

-You can be unemployed for a total of 90 days during your entire OPT period.
-You can choose the program start date, which can be as early as the day after your program end date.
+You are allowed to accrue 90 days of unemployment (including weekends) during your entire OPT period.
+You can choose the work authorization start date, which can be as early as the day after your I-20 program end date (graduation) and as late as 60 days following the program end date.